 The parsnip (Pastinaca sativa) is a root vegetable related to the carrot.
 Parsnips resemble carrots, but are paler and have a stronger flavour.

 Parsnips are a good source of vitamin C (immune booster, potent antioxidant) and niacin (vitamin B3 which assists in the functioning of the digestive system, skin, and nerves.
-It is also important for the conversion of food to energy). and also provide some vitamin E (antioxidant), potassium and dietary fibre.
+It is also important for the conversion of food to energy).
+Parsnip also provide some vitamin E (antioxidant), potassium and dietary fiber.

-© Copyright 2009-2012 OrganicFood.com.au
+© Copyright 2009-2014 OrganicFood.com.au

 Organic Fruit | Organic Veg| Organic Directory

 World Animal Protection exists for one simple reason - animals around the world desperately need our help.